Cost to Hire

 External costs are expenses that are incurred by the organization as a result of the recruitment and hiring process, but that are not directly related to the recruitment and hiring of a new employee.
 These could include recruiting agency fees or temporary staffing costs incurred as a result of the open position.

-Additional ways to calculate cost to hire:
+Additional ways to calculate the cost to hire:

-Identify all direct costs:
+Identify all direct costs

 Direct costs are expenses that are directly related to the recruitment and hiring of a new employee.
 These could include advertising and promotion costs, recruiting agency fees, and onboarding expenses, such as training or orientation materials.

-Identify all indirect costs:
+Identify all indirect costs

 Indirect costs are expenses that are not directly related to the recruitment and hiring of a new employee, but that are incurred as a result of the hiring process.
 These could include the time and resources invested by existing staff in the recruitment and hiring process, as well as any additional costs incurred as a result of the open position, such as overtime pay or temporary staffing costs.

-Calculate the total cost:
+Calculate the total cost

 To calculate the total cost to hire, organizations can add up all of the direct and indirect costs associated with the hiring process.

-Calculate the cost per hire:
+Calculate the cost per hire

 To calculate the cost per hire, organizations can divide the total cost to hire by the number of hires made during a specific period of time, such as a month or a quarter.
 This will give the organization an average cost to hire for that period.

-Recurring cost rate:
+Recurring cost rate

 It is a measure of the ongoing or recurrent costs associated with a particular product or service.
 It is expressed as a percentage of the total cost of the product or service and is used to help organizations understand the ongoing costs of maintaining or operating a particular asset or resource.